Top Iowa evangelical backs DeSantis over Trump in US presidential race

 In 2016, Trump lost to U.S. Senator Ted Cruz 28% to 24% after leading in the polls in the weeks leading up to the vote.

+For the $95,000paid to Vander Plaats' organization, DeSantis and supporting groups got three pages of advertisements in a booklet distributed at a July forum attended by 2,000 Christian conservatives, and tickets to the summit, lunch and an after-dinner event.

+As he has before, Vander Plaats in the interview denied any connection between the funds and his support.

-Nevertheless, Trump’s pollster, Tony Fabrizio, argued in a memo released by the Trump campaign earlier this month that Vander Plaats’ endorsement would not have a dramatic impact on the race, saying he was not well known enough by the electorate.
+In response to the endorsement, the Trump campaign sent out a memo from Trump’s pollster, Tony Fabrizio, that argued it would not have a dramatic impact on the race, saying Vander Plaats was not well known enough by the Iowa electorate.

 DeSantis this month also received the backing of Iowa’s governor, Kim Reynolds, and now has campaigned in nearly every county in the state.
 He has stepped up his attacks on Trump while also trying to keep Haley, who has been gaining in polls, at bay.

+Biden voters say more motivated to stop Trump than to support president-Reuters/Ipsos

-(Reporting by Gram Slattery and Alexandra Ulmer; Additional reporting by James Oliphant; Editing by Daniel Wallis)
+(Reporting by James Oliphant and Alexandra Ulmer; Additional reporting by Gram Slattery; Editing by Daniel Wallis and Lisa Shumaker)

 ((james.oliphant@thomsonreuters.com; 202-834-0728; Reuters Messaging: james.oliphant.thomsonreuters@thomsonreuters.com))